AlphaTechNinja/wip-Coding/README.txt

 to add librarys check the wiki on github
 -------------------------------
 How to install
-ok so now a installer exist to install run command "wget https://raw.githubusercontent.com/AlphaTechNinja/wip-Coding/main/install.lua wipInstall.lua" and run file "wipInstall.lua" to download then your all set also if you are on a server with no http then i will try to turn it into a single copy and paste string, to update delete file wipInstall.lua then rerun install command and run the file again also delete the existing "wip" so there arent any overwrite errors
+ok so now a installer exist to install run command "wget https://raw.githubusercontent.com/AlphaTechNinja/wip-Coding/OpenComputers edition/install.lua wipInstall.lua" and run file "wipInstall.lua" to download then your all set also if you are on a server with no http then i will try to turn it into a single copy and paste string, to update delete file wipInstall.lua then rerun install command and run the file again also delete the existing "wip" so there arent any overwrite errors

 --UPDATE
-I'm planning on implementing this in OC (open computers) When i release AlphaOS this is going to be a included with the default system utils
+When i release AlphaOS this is going to be a included with the default system utils